 The cost of the Leadership Training Program for new sites is $4,950 per hospital, which covers the cost of the three initial participants and all program materials.
 Additional participants are $350 each.
 Existing NICHE sites can train additional staff members at a price of $1,650 each.

-There are three sessions for the Leadership Training Program, each six weeks long.
+There are three sessions each year for the Leadership Training Program, each six weeks long.
 The start dates are:

 Session III: October 3, 2017